cert-manager/website/content/en/docs/usage/kubectl-plugin.md

 ### Experimental
 The cert-manager plugin contains experimental commands for operations which are currently under evaluation to be included into cert-manager proper.
-The behaviour and interface of these commands are subject to change or removal in future releases.
+The behavior and interface of these commands are subject to change or removal in future releases.